martinbassey/SOC-Analyst-Projects---3/README.md

 ## Thank You for Reviewing!

-*This project demonstrates the full workflow of malware attachment analysis and the importance of validating threat intelligence to avoid false positives.*
+*This project demonstrates my skills development in the full workflow of malware attachment analysis.
+This is learning journey for me, and I might not get everything right at this stage, but I welcome and appreciate your inputs with a great humility*